 Making a Difference is an abstinence approach to HIV/STD and teen pregnancy prevention that explores facts, feelings, attitudes, and values related to sexuality.

-Making a Difference is a free program designed for adolescents 11 to 14 years old.
-In a relaxed environment, adolescents will explore facts and feelings related to sexuality.
+Making a Difference is a free program designed for adolescents ages 12 to 14.
+In a relaxed environment, youth will explore facts and feelings related to sexuality.
 Material is presented through presentations, activities, videos, and games.

 - Puberty and adolescent development

 - Sexually transmitted diseases, including HIV/AIDS

 - Psychological changes and decision making

 - Building healthy relationships